-Dr. Axe states that poor posture can affect stress levels, referencing a 2015 article by the American Psychological Association in Health Psychology.
+Dr. Axe states that poor posture can affect stress levels, referencing an article by the American Psychological Association in Health Psychology.
 Researchers had two groups wearing devices that either kept them in good posture or slumped forward.
-They noticed among the negative effects that even the language of those slumped over was more negative.
+They noticed among the negative effects that even the language of those slumped over was more contrary.

 They concluded that while poor posture resulted in more stress, potentially leading to chronic stress, good posture in the face of stress maintains self-esteem and improves mood.

 Dr. Sara Gottfried, New York Times best-selling author of the “Brain Body Diet, 40 Days to a Lean Calm Energized Happy Self,” reminds us: